l3-hpc/visit-scripts/README.md

 # visit-scripts
 This repo is for sharing and version control of VisIt scripts, most of which were originally developed for FVCOM and SCHISM.

+## Use the GUI first
 See the [VisIt Tutorial Playlist](https://youtube.com/playlist?list=PLzDPdMiOzO52Mxk1xKWVKBXe2m9mwojSE) for demos on using VisIt interactively (GUI).
 Despite the names, the steps in the videos work for many datasets, not just FVCOM or SCHISM.

 VisIt can usually generate a nice pseduocolor plot with just aout any dataset.
 If you open the dataset and see a bunch of weird and crazy garbage, check the [VisIt for SCHISM](https://youtu.be/mvCu8vCbTLs) video, which uses a threshold operator to remove garbage.
 (Usually 'garbage' is not really garbage, just missing or NAN cells due to land masks or wetting and drying.)

 The main purpose of VisIt scripts is to make thousands of images from large quantities of data residing on HPC systems.
 If you aren't doing that, and these scripts don't work for you, how about just using the GUI?  :-)

-**There are three main types of scripts in the repo**
-- start scripts
-- batch scripts
-- movie (ffmpeg) scripts

-Warning - use VisIt 3.1.4:
+## Version Warning

+**Use VisIt 3.1.4**

-- Currently, we are running on Expanse, at SDSC, and they are using VisIt 3.1.4.
+Currently, we are running on Expanse, at SDSC, and they are using VisIt 3.1.4.
 To use client-server mode, *my* VisIt has to match *their* VisIt.
 If you find lines that don't work for newer versions of VisIt, please let me know and I can do an update, BUT...if a modification for a newer version breaks 3.1.4, I will not update it at this time.
 Please fork this repo and make all the changes you want!
 We'll see you later, especially when they install a new VisIt on Expanse.

+## Contents

+There are three main types of scripts in the repo
+- start scripts
+- batch scripts
+- movie (ffmpeg) scripts

 ## Start scripts